Charles Preston Wickham

 Charles Preston Wickham (September 15, 1836 – March 18, 1925) was a 19th-century congressman and judge from Norwalk, Huron County, Ohio.

 Early life

 Wickham was born September 15, 1836, in Norwalk, Ohio.
 He attended the public schools, followed by the Norwalk Academy.
 He then attended the Cincinnati Law School.

-During the American Civil War, he enlisted as a private in Company D, Fifty-fifth Regiment, Ohio Volunteers, in September 1861 and rose to the rank of lieutenant colonel by brevet.
+During the American Civil War, he enlisted as a private in Company D, Fifty-fifth Regiment, Ohio Volunteers, in September 1861 and rose to the rank of lieutenant colonel.
 He was mustered out of the service July 11, 1865.
+After the war, he was elected as a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.

 Career

 Wickham was admitted to the bar in 1858 and practiced in Norwalk.
 After the Civil War, he resumed the practice of law in Norwalk.
 He served as prosecuting attorney from 1866 to 1870 and was elected judge of the Court of Common Pleas of the fourth judicial district in 1880 and 1885.

 Wickham was then elected as a Republican to the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891) and served as chairman of the Committee on Coinage, Weights, and Measures (Fifty-first Congress).